hnamitha1/borisbike/README.md

     Write RSpec tests that require arguments
     Pass an instance as an argument
     Set an attribute on an instantiated Object using an @ instance variable Use attr_reader to read an attribute on an instantiated Object

+###Challenge 12:
+    Write RSpec tests that expect errors
+    Use fail or raise to raise an error
+    Use a 'guard condition'